BIG-SA/BASH-Intro-2018/notes/2_filters.md

 wget https://big-sa.github.io/BASH-Intro-2018/files/BDGP6_genes.gtf -O duplicate.gtf
 ```

-As some OSs don't have `wget` installed by default, you may need to use `curl` for downloading files.
+As some operating systems don't have `wget` installed by default, you may need to use `curl` for downloading files.
 An important difference is that `curl` streams the download to `stdout`, so you need to redirect this to a file.

 ```